svn2github/ndddsample/readme.txt

 1. Web Cargo Tracking Application - NDDDSample.sln
 2. Register desktop Application - RegisterApp.sln
 which simulates  concept where are two different organizations, as it is in the java version of ddd sample

-NDDDSample-full.sln doesn't have any business\domain meaning it is just full solution with all developed
+3. NDDDSample-full.sln doesn't have any business\domain meaning it is just full solution with all developed
 projects.
+4. NDDDSample-full-with-setup.sln similar as from p.3 but with setup project.

 ============
 = Building =